BitPatty/LiveSplit.Painscreek/README.md

 > Time with load removal is not the official timing method

-A work in progress [LiveSplit](https://github.com/LiveSplit/LiveSplit) auto splitter and load removal component for 'The Painscreek Killings'.
+A [LiveSplit](https://github.com/LiveSplit/LiveSplit) auto splitter and load removal component for 'The Painscreek Killings'.

 ## Features